ascentcore/ascentcore.github.io/.github/ISSUE_TEMPLATE/new-blog-post-template.md

 ## What
 - [ ] Check if the links to the doc and to the picture work and are accessible
 - [ ] Check the quality of the picture (high resolution, jpg)
+   - [ ] Compress image if necessary (use https://tinypng.com/)
+   - [ ] Name the image with a SEO friendly name (blog title words separated with hyphens)
 - [ ] Create the markdown file for the post with an SEO friendly name

 ## Article details